 Louisa (May) Beltz was born on Dec.
 26, 1842 in Bedford County, PA, the daughter of Leonard and Maria "Catherine" (Younkin) May.

 On Dec.
-12, 1857, when she was age 15 and he 21, Louisa was joined in matrimony with Samuel G. Beltz (May 10, 1836-1921), also spelled "Belts."
+12, 1859, when she was age 17 and he 23, Louisa was joined in matrimony with Samuel G. Beltz (May 10, 1836-1921), also spelled "Belts."
 The nuptials were held at her father's home, officiated by Peter Lehman.
 He was the son of Jacob and Nancy (Conrad) Beltz of Bedford County.
 Samuel stood 5 feet, 3½ inches tall, with sandy hair and hazel eyes.

-Samuel is believed to have outlived his wife by nearly six decades.
-He spent his life farming in Hyndman, Somerset County.
 In 1877, he was awarded a federal government pension for his military service.
 [Invalid App. #243.385 - Cert. #512.875]

-Marrying a third time, Samuel was joined in matrimony with Laura Lovena Dunlap (April 20, 1855-1935), daughter of John and Sarah (Tharp) Dunlap of Maryland.
-She may have been married previously and brought a daughter, Mrs. Daniel Moreland, to the marriage.
+Marrying a third time, on Nov.
+22, 1896, Samuel was joined in matrimony with Laura "Lovena" (Dunlap) Mason (April 20, 1855-1935), daughter of John and Sarah (Tharp) Dunlap and a native of Bridgeport (Hyndman).
+Rev. A.C.
+Miller officiated.

-He retired in about 1908 and is known to have endured back pain.
+He retired from the blacksmith trade in about 1908 and is known to have endured back pain.
 Their home during that time was on Church Street in Hyndman.
-At Christmastime 1908, Samuel gave an endorsement for Doan's Kidney Pills which was published in the Bedford Gazette: "I suffered for some time from backache and other annoyances, arising from diseased kidneys.
+At Christmastime 1908, Samuel gave an endorsement for Doan's Kidney Pills which was published in the Gazette: "I suffered for some time from backache and other annoyances, arising from diseased kidneys.
 When I leanred of Doan's Kidney Pills I procured them and it required just one box to effect a complete cure.
 I am today without a sign of kidney trouble and in viewe of my experience gladly add my name to the list of endorsers..."
 The endorsement was reprinted at intervals during 1909-1913.

 Lovena hosted a dinner at their home in May 1912 to celebrate the 82nd birthday of her mother.
 Among those attending were Annie Horner and Children, Mr. and Mrs. John Dunlap and Charles Dunlap, and Hannah Smith.